bjd2385/threatstack-rule-manager/backend/README.md

     - This may also mean that we can define operators between organizations and rulesets?
 Maybe even rules, for backend-based diffs retrievable via API?
 6. Bash autocompletions would be cool.
 7. Ensure logging includes source and destination rule/ruleset IDs, so we know where `*-localonly` copies came from for reproducibility.
 Probably `DEBUG` loglevel.
+8. Add a db for faster/better lookups than just plain directory traversal.

 ### Development Notes